lkilcommons/atmodweb/doc/source/deployment.rst

 	sudo apt-get install git
 	sudo apt-get install gfortran

+.. note:: If you get a strange error on starting atmodweb where python complains about not being able to find libSM.so.6, don't dispair.
+It is a `known anaconda issue` <https://github.com/ContinuumIO/anaconda-issues/issues/244>_ .The fix is to sudo apt-get install python-qt4.

 The we make a non-root user so that we're not running AtModWeb as root (bad security practice).